FlagX/WAECM/README.md

 ## Usage

 Once the container has started, you can go to localhost:8080 in your browser.

 Authenticate with given usernames and passwords:
-Max Mustermann, Username: max, Password: maxmax
+Max Mustermann, Username: max, Password: maxmax, Bank Account Number: 1
-Gabi MusterFrau, Username: gabi, Password: gabigabi
+Gabi MusterFrau, Username: gabi, Password: gabigabi, Bank Account Number: 2
-Erika Test, Username: erika, Password: erikaerika
+Erika Test, Username: erika, Password: erikaerika, Bank Account Number: 3

+The mocked Tan-Code for the transactions is: secret123.

 You can also obtain the used resources using the backend's REST API.